 Discussion about the strategy to be used in the upcoming town meeting, scheduled for

-May 12, to maximally insure that our warrant article passes.
+May 12, to maximally ensure that our warrant article passes.

-Stan will introduce the article to the attendees, in which he will provide a brief synopsis of the informative presentation he gave to an open gathering of town folks on April 26.
+Stan will introduce the article to the attendees, in which he will provide a brief synopsis of the informative presentation he gave to an open gathering of town folks on April 24.